radiantearth/stac-api-spec/fragments/filter/README.md

 but also binds an arbitrarily-named Queryable to a specific STAC field.
 For example, in the above we know that the `eo:cloud_cover` field is referring to the field of the same name in the EO Extension not because they happen to have the same name, but rather because the `$ref` indicates it.
 The field could just as well be named "cloud_cover", "CloudCover", or "cc", and we would still know it filtered on the EO extension `eo:cloud_cover` field.
+For example, if the queryable was named "CloudCover", a CQL expression using that queryable would look like `CloudCover <= 10`.

 While these do seem quite complex to write and understand, keep in mind that query construction will likely be done with a more ergonomic SDK, and query parsing will be done with the help of a ABNF grammar and OpenAPI schema.